 I have a love/hate relationship with Summer in Florida.
 Nonetheless, after moving to the FL Gulf Coast, I’m leaning more towards love.
-It’s all about the planning and keeping your options open in case the afternoon thunderstorms decide to show up.
-From beaches to restaurants, a farmer’s market, museums, world-class shopping, and much more I have decided to compile the ultimate Sarasota Summer Bucketlist for 2018.
+It’s all about planning and keeping your options open if the afternoon thunderstorms decide to show up.
+From beaches to restaurants, a farmer’s market, museums, world-class shopping, and much more, I have decided to compile the ultimate Sarasota Summer Bucketlist for 2021.

 Crescent Beach Sunset